dhanushkumarms/dpl_hackathon/README.md

 Hyperparameter Optimization: Future improvements with GridSearchCV for fine-tuning.

-❓ Troubleshooting & FAQs

-Q1: Why am I getting module errors?Ensure all dependencies are installed using pip install -r requirements.txt.
-If using Colab, manually install missing libraries:

-!pip install xgboost pandas matplotlib seaborn

-Q2: How long does the model take to train?On a standard CPU, training takes a few minutes.
-Using Google Colab GPU can significantly speed up processing.

-Q3: Can I use my own dataset?Yes!
-Replace the existing CSV files with your own structured race data.

 🎯 Conclusion

 This project provides a data-driven approach to Formula 1 race predictions, helping teams and analysts optimize race strategies.
 Future enhancements will integrate real-time data, advanced ML models, and web-based prediction tools.